 Howard Continues in Command of his Continentals in Four More Bloody Battles

-Nearly two months after Cowpens, at the next great contest between Greene and Cornwallis, Guilford Courthouse, March 15, 1781, Howard, as at Cowpens, was in the thick of the fight.
-At the critical moment when victory or defeat hung from a thread.
-When the British hit the American 3rd line of defense (Continental troops) and the Maryland 2nd (mostly composed of new, raw recruits) fled the field before British steel, Howard stepped up with his 1st Maryland veterans to halt the surging British 2nd Guards Battalion.
+Nearly two months after Cowpens, at the next great contest between Greene and Cornwallis, Guilford Courthouse, March 15, 1781.
+Howard, as at Cowpens, was in the thick of the fight; at the critical moment when victory or defeat hung from a thread.
+When the British hit the American 3rd line of defense, composed of the (Continental troops) and the Maryland 2nd (mostly composed of new, raw recruits), the Americans fled the field.
+Howard recognized the need for support and stepped up with his 1st Maryland veterans to halt the surging British 2nd Guards Battalion.
 Near muzzle to muzzle and volley after volley, both sides tore into each other as neither was about to give.
 When Colonel John Gunby’s horse was shot out from him and he went down, Howard took over command.
 Once again Howard ordered a bayonet charge into the thick of the fight.

 Men now fought a brutal, bloody, and desperate hand to hand slugfest.
 The Americans under Howard began to gain the upper hand and throw the guard back.
 British General Cornwallis sat his horse witness to this.
 Without hesitation, he famously ordered his six-pound cannon to fire grape shot point blank into the struggling throng of Americans intertwined with his own men.
-A huge blast and sheets of deadly steel tore through the flesh of both redcoat and rebel.
+A huge blast followed by sheets of deadly steel tore through the flesh of both redcoat and rebel.
 The scene was horrific.
-Those left standing, of both sides, quickly drew back from the melee.
-Realizing he inflected a terrible loss upon his British foe, Greene smartly withdrew his troops from the battlefield.
+Those left standing quickly drew back from the melee.
+Realizing he inflected a terrible loss upon his British foe, but any further action could threaten his command, Greene smartly withdrew his troops from the battlefield.
 His loss was far less than the British who, unlike Greene, could not replace their troops.
-Cornwallis would give up chase of Greene’s army and seek reinforcements and supplies from British troops who had invaded Virginia.
+Cornwallis knew he could no longer pursue Greene without reinforcements and the necessary supplies.
+He would give up the chase of the illusive Rhode Islander and march his troops north, seeking to join forces with British troops who had invaded Virginia.
 This left Greene to turn upon the outposts in the Carolinas while defeat awaited Cornwallis at Yorktown.

 Howard remained with General Greene and enhanced his solid reputation for coolness and courage under fire.
 Howard would always be in the midst of the hardest fighting in the southern war’s next three critical battles; Hobkirk’s Hill (April 25, 1781), Ninety-Six (May 22 to June 19, 1781) and Eutaw Springs (September 8, 1781).
 Eutaw Springs, the last major clash of the war in the far south, had the highest percentage of casualties for both British (one in every two who fought that day) and Americans (one of every three) than any battle of the American Revolution.
 It was there that Howard received a major wound that ended his military career.
 He resigned from the service and retired to his home in Baltimore.